cspengl/conmake/README.md

   - a base image
   - a preparation script for initializing the station

 After a build step is triggered conmake looks for an existing workstation image and then runs the initialization script against this.
 Otherwise it spins up a new workstation from the given base image and runs the preparation script.
-After that the workstation gets saved to be reused the next time the build step is triggered.
+After that the workstation gets saved to be reused the next time it is used.
 This saves a lot of time especially when you have many dependencies which have to be installed.
-If the station is reused they are all already installed.
+If the station is reused they are installed already.

 An example project can be found inside the be found in the [example directory](examples/testapp).

+#### Terms

+- **Conmakefile**
+  A **Conmakefile** defines **Steps** as targets to be executed and **Workstations** to be used by steps when they are triggered.

+- **Workstation**
+  A **Workstation** defines an environment for a **Step**.
+It is basically constructed by a base image and a initialization script.
+To prepare a station to be used by a **Step** it has to be initialized.
+To initialize a station the base image is taken and a container gets created from this image.
+Then the script gets executed on this temporary container.
+After that this container gets committed as a new image.
+This image can then be used by a **Step**.

+- **Step**
+  A **Step** describes the things you want to do with your source code.
+Therefore a **Step** is constructed by a workstation to be used and a script to be runned on that workstation.

+#### Agents

+Conmake is designed to work with different '**Agents**'.
+A agent offers the basic functions to operate with stations (Initialize, Delete, etc.) and to perform steps on these stations.

+> Currently there is just the 'docker agent' implemented which talks to the docker daemon to provision the stations as docker images.
+This gives you additionally the possibility to work with the stations via the docker-cli.

+Get more information about supported agents and how to configure them [here](docs/agents)

 ## Installation